RafaMMas/IberianFishHSMs/README.md

 11. “Cave”
 12. “Shade”

-**If any cover type is absent the entire column can be set to zero, but it must be present in the dataset**.
+**If any cover type is absent the entire column should be set to zero, but it must be present in the dataset**.
 Once the dataset it prepared, and the models are selected using `ListModels`, the microhabitat suitability can be predicted with `PredictHabitatSuitability`.

 </div>